Operation Musketoon

-Operation Musketoon was the codeword of a British–Norwegian commando raid in the Second World War.
+Operation Musketoon was the codeword for a British–Norwegian commando raid in the Second World War.
 The operation was mounted against the German-held Glomfjord power plant in Norway from 11 to 21 September 1942.

 The raiders consisted of two officers and eight men from No. 2 Commando and two men of the Norwegian Armed Forces in exile who were part of the Special Operations Executive.
 Crossing the North Sea by submarine, on arrival in Norway they attacked and damaged the plant, which was closed for the rest of the war.

 To evade German search parties, the commandos split into two groups.
 One group of four men reached Sweden and were eventually repatriated to the United Kingdom.
 The second group was captured; one man died of wounds and the other seven were taken to Germany, interrogated and then executed at Sachsenhausen concentration camp.

 Background

 After the British Expeditionary Force had been evacuated from Dunkirk in Operation Dynamo in 1940, the Prime Minister Winston Churchill called for a force to be assembled and equipped to inflict casualties on the Germans and bolster British morale.
 Churchill told the joint Chiefs of Staff to propose measures for an offensive against German-occupied Europe, "They must be prepared with specially trained troops of the hunter class who can develop a reign of terror down the enemy coast".
 A staff officer, Lieutenant-Colonel Dudley Clarke, had submitted a proposal to General Sir John Dill, the Chief of the Imperial General Staff, who approved Clarke's proposal.
 Three weeks later, the first commando raid took place.
 The raiders failed to gather any intelligence or damage any German equipment but killed two German sentries.